getsentry/sentry-java/sentry-samples/sentry-samples-spring-webflux/README.md

-# Sentry Sample Spring Boot
+# Sentry Sample Spring WebFlux

 Sample application showing how to use Sentry with Spring Webflux.